eloj/fuzzy-search/README.md

 # Fuzzy Search

 Experiments in fuzzy-searching, edit distances and related fields.
+Copy from this code at your own risk.

 *NOTE:* Since this repo is meant for experiments, _I reserve the right to rebase it._